zainabsiddiqui/rate-my-oakland/README.md

 # rate-my-oakland
-A chrome extension that displays RateMyProfessor ratings on the Oakland University online registration system.
+A chrome extension that displays RateMyProfessors ratings on the Oakland University online registration system.